 The northern segment of the Edwards (Balcones Fault Zone) Aquifer is composed of stratigraphic units within the Fredericksburg, and Washita Groups that overlie the Cretaceous Trinity Group that makes up the Trinity Aquifer (Figure 2.2.6).
 These units mainly consist of the Georgetown Formation, Edwards Limestone, and Comanche Peak Limestone.
-The Walnut Formation acts as a semi-confining unit separating the Edwards (Balcones Fault Zone) and Trinity aquifers (see Section 4.1).
+The Walnut Formation acts as a confining unit separating the Edwards (Balcones Fault Zone) and Trinity aquifers (see Section 4.1).
+The Walnut Formation is composed largely of four alternating limestone and marl members: Bull Creek Limestone, Bee Cave Marl, Cedar Park Limestone, and Keys Valley Marl members (Moore, 1964).
+The Cedar Park Limestone and Keys Valleys members are absent in the southernmost parts of the study area.
 The Trinity Group is divided into the Travis Peak, Glen Rose, and Paluxy Formations (Brune and Duffin, 1983).
 The Travis Peak Formation consists primarily of limestone, sand, and shale and is subdivided into Hosston, Sligo, Hammett Shale, Cow Creek Limestone, and Hensell Sand members.
 The Glen Rose Formation is predominantly composed of alternating layers of limestone and dolomite at the top and massive layers of limestone and dolomite at the base and is subdivided into upper and lower members.
 The Paluxy Formation is composed of fine quartz sand cemented with calcium carbonate.

 Please note that the Paluxy Formation pinches out in northern Bell County and does not occur in the study area.